 * Instructor: "In a week or two you'll be doing практический разговор" (practice conversation).
 A student replied, "Good heavens - that's practically conversation!"

 * A student announced one day that "идет дождь - кошек и собак (it's raining cats and dogs).
 Another student replied, "That's better than hailing taxis!"

-* Tony said one day, with a smile of 'superciliosity': "I've just written it out seven times to make sure I can do it properly."
-Instructor promptly replied, to much hilarity from the other students: "It's wrong!"
+* Tony said one day, with a smile of 'superciliosity': "I've just written it out several times to make sure I can do it properly."
+Instructor, looking over my shoulder, promptly replied, to much hilarity from the other students: "It's wrong!"

 * A student was having trouble telling the time in Russian because numerals are notoriously difficult for foreigners.
 The instructor helpfully pointed out that, "There are two ways of telling the time in Russian.
 One is easy and the other is complicated."
 Student replied, "Tell me the easy way and I'll make it complicated."